 Winston Bolt serves as the director of the Batam Bible School which trains leaders for the church in Indonesia.
 New churches are being planted every year, as the Gospel is preached in this moderately Islamic nation.
 Along with his wife Lusi, Winston has worked for over 25 years with this school that produces several graduate preachers each year.
 Batam is located on one of the safest islands in this Moslem nation of more than 220,000,000 people.

 Dale DuVerney preaches for this congregation which was begun a few years ago.
 His wife Jerrie is a great encouragement to him, and they really love the work there.
 They are growing and do an excellent job of bringing people to their area to work in special campaigns.
-In the summer of 2018 Old hickory sent a group to knock on doors in the area, and Chuck Anderson taught "Journey Through the Bible" for many new prospects.

 Located in Hancock County, Tennessee, the last county in Tennessee in which the Lord's church was planted, the Sneedville congregation is our latest addition to missions at Old Hickory.
 Robert and Dolores Lupo have been there nineteen years, and though small, it has big plans for growth.
-There were twenty-seven from Old Hickory that went there in June, 2019, to have a VBS with the congregation.

 Over the years the Nashville Inner City Ministry has had a great impact on inner city children of the Middle Tennessee area.
 Numerous churches in Tennessee support this work, and the annual Catfish Dinner is very popular.
 Old Hickory is happy to be a financial supporter of this effective ministry that has brought many to Christ and has helped bring many good things to socially challenged areas of our city.